The year in review: 10 moments to forget for Tucson sports fans

 Appleman hired as Arizona diving coach, only to be replaced within weeks as scandal comes to light

-Arizona thought it had found its man: Josh Appleman was hired as Wildcats’ diving coach in early June, just weeks after parting ways with former coach Omar Ojeda.
+Arizona thought it had found its man: John Appleman was hired as Wildcats’ diving coach in early June, just weeks after parting ways with former coach Omar Ojeda.

 But after USA Diving suspended Appleman in mid-July without citing a reason, Arizona rescinded the offer to its would-be coach and instead hired Dwight Dumais, the youngest brother of the famous Dumais diving family.